sourceoptics/source_optics/README.md

 from one course or past semesters seperate from the others.

 Any background tasks are implemented as Django management commands, which could be run by any task management system and/or cron.
-Celery is not used.
+Celery is not needed.

-Graphs are generated from Plotly, so no javascript experience is required to work on the project.

 Currently the admin interface uses the built-in Django management interface, for instance, to add new repos.
 This can also be scripted and will evolve over time.

+There is a current Django template frontend and a planned React Frontend will soon speak to a built-in REST API.

+The API is largely read-only but will support injection of user data via a few custom POST endpoints, allowing display in-GUI of data from source code analysis systems, build systems, etc.

 For those wishing to try out Source Optics, it should run happily from a laptop.